 Framing your request this way gives the mentor parameters so they can assess the commitment they need to make, if they can add value to you and if not, an opportunity to provide a recommendation about some who may be a suitable mentor.
 In my experience, having a potential protege who is well prepared and has done their research tells me they are committed and ready for mentoring.

-Do you want to me mentored by me?
-Then join a Mentoring2Advance group mentoring circle for women at Advancing Women HQ.
-My experience as mentor and protegé, leader and learner along with being a woman who has navigated life, love, parenting and career makes me a great mentor.
-I’m also a great connector and networker, so I have brought all these attributes together to create a safe space and place for women to access mentoring, peer coaching and leadership development in a dynamic and constructive way.
+Then join Mentoring2Advance which is my group mentoring program for women.
+My experience as mentor, leader and learner along with being a woman who has navigated life, love, career and business makes me a great mentor.
+I’m also a great connector and networker, so I have brought all these attributes together to create a safe space and place for women to access mentoring, peer coaching and leadership development using The Advancing Women Formula.

 A M2A circle will not solve every challenge or deliver your dream job.
 M2A will extend your network, give you knowledge and help you to really have a crack!
 Research shows that women are more confident and are able to learn and accomplish lots in small groups.
 So what are you waiting for?
-Get clicking ↓↓↓↓
+Express Interest.